serverlesspolska/serverless-hexagonal-template/README.md

 When executing the `serverless` or `sls` command without the` -s` (stage) parameter, your `username` will be used to name the stage.

 > For example, my user name on my laptop is `pawel` therefore, the stage will be named `serverless-hexagonal-template-dev-pawel`.
-All settings such as `profile` and `region` will be inherited from the dev configuration.
+Settings such as deployment `region` will be inherited from the dev configuration.

 In that way, your colleagues can deploy their own stages (development environments) in the same region on the same AWS account without any conflicts (given that their usernames are unique in the scope of your project).